 Stay away from machines, focus on dumbbells and barbell exercises.

 If you do that, you’ve gotten stronger.
+Then, repeat next week.
 Eat right, and you’ll get bigger too.

-Using the principles I’ve laid out in my “how to build a workout routine” article, here’s a routine I’ve created for myself recently:
+Using the principles I’ve laid out in my “how to build a workout routine” article, here’s a three day routine I’ve created for myself recently:

 Each day has a leg exercise, push exercise, pull exercise, and some core work.